 Email has come a long way since the days when people debated whether to use a hyphen in its name (e-mail or email?) or to add a capital letter (email or eMail?).
-An estimated 2.8 million emails are sent every second, of which roughly two million are spam.
-Fortunately, junk filters are now highly sophisticated, blocking spam while delivering legitimate messages.
+People send an estimated 2.8 million emails every second, of which roughly two million are spam.
+Fortunately, junk filters are now highly sophisticated and block spam while delivering legitimate messages.

 The internet has evolved beyond recognition in the last 25 years, but email has remained largely unchanged.
 It’s also still quite mysterious, so these email tips and little-known facts may come as a surprise:

 1. Email predates the internet by 20 years.

 Electronic mail was first sent by an MIT employee (to himself, as a test) in 1971.
 He was developing a messaging service for ARPANET, a military communications protocol, and the internet’s precursor.
 The message’s title?
 QWERTYUIOP.

 Under the old Post Office Protocol, messages were delivered to a specific device and saved offline.
 IMAP introduced an alternative system suitable for webmail.
 Yet even cloud-hosted email providers support local storage and offline actions like inbox searches and PST backups.

 If your email address is rover.75@ISP.com, an email sent to rover75@ISP.com would still reach the destination.
 The same is true in reverse.
 Dots are added to improve legibility in addresses structured in the forename.surname style.

 4. Messages don’t have to be sent at once.

 Services like MailChimp can distribute your email at predetermined times, including bulk mailings.
 The Boomerang Gmail plugin adds a Send Later button, allowing users to schedule distribution.